Eudorajab1/jasmin_smsc_gui/README.md

 ### Prerequisites

 * Python 3
-* A working installation of the Jasmin SMS Gateway software with standard jcli port exposed (can be a docFoker container)
+* A working installation of the Jasmin SMS Gateway software with standard jcli port exposed (can be a docker container)
 * A working Py4Web installation (either dev or live deployment) which can access jcli port on Jasmin either locally or remotely

 ### Installing